NEW THIS YEAR

 Description: This tall, long-necked, and long-legged bird is overall gray, with a large tuft of feathers at the rump.
 The top of the head is red, which is actually red skin, and the cheek is a bright white.

 Young birds are overall mottled gray and brown, with a non-contrasting feathered head.
 Males and females look alike with the male somewhat larger.
 All species of cranes fly with their necks outstretched.

 Wingspan: 5 to 6 feet

 Weight: 10 to 14 lbs

 - Whooping Cranes in their first year may be confused with Sandhill Cranes, but usually have some white below, not gray.
-Adult Whooping Cranes are overall white with black wing tips.
-Whooping Cranes are rare in Tennessee, but are often found in the same fields with Sandhill Cranes.
+Adult Whooping Cranes are overall white with black wingtips.
+Whooping Cranes are rare in Tennessee but are often found in the same fields as Sandhill Cranes.

 - Great Blue Herons are smaller, have no red on the head, and fly with their necks curled against the body instead of straight out.
 They are generally solitary in winter and usually forage close to water.
 Sandhill Cranes typically occur in flocks with a few to several thousand individuals in winter.

 Habitat: Migrating and wintering Sandhill Cranes are found in wet grasslands, marshes, and grain fields.

 Diet: Cranes are omnivorous, eating seeds, berries, cultivated grains, insects, and small mammals from the surface of the ground as well as probing into soil and mud.